meditationstuff/protocol_1/index.md

 * <a href="#full-table-of-contents">Skip to Full Table of Contents</a>

+(NOTE: FOR TAKES ON THIS MATERIAL BY OTHER PEOPLE,
+SEE ALSO: <a href="#closely-related-external-resources">closely related external resources</a>
+[this note is repeated in like three places])

 <span id="who-is-this-document-for"></span> **Who is this document for?**

 This document is for people are curious about, serious about (and anything in between) *very long-term, goal-oriented meditation*, as in years and a lifetime.
 (And "goal-oriented" includes "no goal" and/or radical, self-determined, open-ended provisionality!)